Francisco Morazán: First civil war

 But Francisco Morazán managed to escape from his captors and left for La Unión, El Salvador, with the intention of emigrating to Mexico.
 In La Unión, he met Mariano Vidaurre, a special Salvadoran envoy to the government of Nicaragua.
 Vidaurre convinced him that, in that country, he could find the military support he needed to expel Milla from Honduran territory.
-He arrived in the city of León, Nicaragua, where he met with the commander-in-chief of the Nicaraguan armed forces, José Anacleto "Cleto" Ordóñez.
+He arrived in the city of León, Nicaragua, where he met with the commander-in-chief of the Nicaraguan armed forces, José Anacleto Ordóñez.
 For Morazán the meeting paid off; the Nicaraguan leader provided him with weapons and a contingent of 135 men.
 These men were joined by Colonel Zepeda's troops from El Salvador, and some columns of Honduran volunteers in Choluteca, Honduras.

 When Justo Milla discovered the presence of Morazán in southern Honduras, he quickly moved his troops to Tegucigalpa, where he established his headquarters, meanwhile Morazán headed for Sabanagrande.
 At 9am on November 11, Morazán faced General Milla in the memorable battle of 'La Trinidad'.
 After five hours of intense fighting in a hill used by the Justo Milla forces, Morazan disguised a plan for attack at the flanks using the fresh and rested troops coming from El Salvador, at last moment the troop from El Salvador reached the hill and attacked the rear forces from Justo Milla, driving Milla's forces to the front shock army from Morazan.
 Milla's federal troops were crushed by Morazán's men.
 Milla and few of his officers survived and fled the scene of battle.
 Following this victory, Morazán marched to Comayagua where he was declared Honduras' new Chief of State.